 Throughout the 1990s, Garcia solidified his reputation as one of America's leading actors.
 In 1992 he co-starred with Dustin Hoffman and Geena Davis in Hero.
 He also appeared in Jennifer 8 as a policeman who protects a blind witness.
 In 1994 Garcia starred with Meg Ryan in the drama When a Man Loves a Woman and made his directorial debut with the film Cachao ...
 Como Su Ritmo No Hay Dos (Cachao ...
 Like His Rhythm There Is No Other).
 The movie, a documentary about Israel "Cachao" Lopez (a Cuban mambo composer and bass player), received high praise from critics worldwide.
 Garcia also produced an album based on the film that was nominated for a Grammy Award.

-'Ocean's' Film Franchise
+'Ocean's' Film Franchise and Recent Movies

 In 2001 Garcia teamed with an all-star cast, including George Clooney, Julia Roberts, Brad Pitt and Matt Damon, for director Steven Soderbergh's remake of the caper film Ocean's Eleven.
 Three years later, most of the cast, including Garcia, returned for the sequel Ocean's Twelve and in 2007's Ocean's Thirteen.
 In 2005, he explored his Cuban heritage with The Lost City, a film about people caught in the Cuban revolution as Fidel Castro came to power.

 More recent projects include: Ghostbusters (2016), Passengers (2016), HBO's Ballers (2018) and Mamma Mia!
 Here We Go Again (2018).

 In 1982, Garcia married Marivi Lorido with whom he has had four children — three daughters and one son.